-Small business owners struggle to get paid—in part, because the process of making and receiving payments is a challenge.
+Many small business owners struggle to get paid—in part, because the process of making and receiving payments is a challenge.

 One way to eliminate all of these steps is to enable mobile payments.

-You can generate an invoice and accept payment via credit card on your phone.
+Using QuickBooks Payments, you can generate an invoice and accept payment via credit card on your phone.
 By using mobile invoicing software, you can easily bill your clients, track your invoices and monitor payments using an easy-to-manage system that does most of the work for you.

 Here’s what to think about when setting up your mobile payments system: